-Perspective | After decades together, Jay Marsh is saying good-bye, and George Mason is saying thanks
+Perspective | After decades together, Jay Marsh is saying goodbye, and George Mason is saying thanks

 “There must have been 8,000 people out here to greet the buses,” he said.
 “But we had to get to work to prepare for the trip to Indianapolis.
 We were in the meeting when my phone rang.
 It was [Rick] Barnes.
 I picked up and he said, ‘How ‘bout them Patriots!’
 That was a very cool moment since Rick was here when we were building the program and had become a good friend.”

 How close was Barnes to Marsh?
-When he returned to Fairfax after two years at other schools to become Mason’s head coach, he insisted that the Marshes move nearby in case his family had an emergency when he was out of town.
+When he returned to Fairfax County after two years at other schools to become Mason’s head coach, he insisted that the Marshes move nearby in case his family had an emergency when he was out of town.

 Marsh’s other vivid memory is the 1985 women’s soccer Final Four that George Mason hosted.
 The Patriots stunned three-time defending champion North Carolina in the championship game, the only time in a 13-year stretch that UNC did not win the NCAA title.